F.H. Steinbart: Joseph and John DeBenedetti

-Steinbart hired Joseph DeBenedetti in 1924 or 1926 and he repaired and installed brewing equipment for the store.
-When Steinbart died in 1934, Joseph and another employee, his cousin Angelo Curletto, bought the business from the Steinbart family in 1934; Joseph became the sole owner when Angelo died in 1957.
+Steinbart hired Joseph DeBenedetti in 1924 or 1926, and he repaired and installed brewing equipment for the store.
+When Steinbart died in 1934, Joseph and another employee, his cousin Angelo Curletto, bought the business from the Steinbart family; Joseph became the sole owner when Angelo died in 1957.

 In 1959, the store had moved next door and was located at 526 SE Grand Street.
 By the 1950s and 1960s, F.H.
 Steinbart also carried hop flavored corn sugar and equipment like beer testers, crocks, wooden spigots, imported beer steins, and a 6 keg beer cabinet.
 As demand for equipment for home use grew, the store began to sell items like a hydrometer, siphons, and primary or secondary fermenters.

 They also advertised the sale of home wine making supplies, which Joseph DeBenedetti said was part of a shift in 1959 or 1960 away from beer making and towards wine making.
 To meet customer demand, the store sold grape crushers, oak barrels, cider mills, imported wine concentrate, and wine making reference books.
-By the 1970s, they supports wine making competitions such as "Wine Fest 72" held in Milwaukie, Oregon.
+By the 1970s, they supported wine making competitions such as "Wine Fest 72" held in Milwaukie, Oregon.
 They continue to sell wine making equipment and supplies, including wine bases and fruit purees.

-John DeBenedetti went to work for his dad in 1975 and took over ownership when Joseph died.
+John DeBenedetti went to work for his father in 1975 and took over ownership when Joseph died.
 When he wasn't at the store, John enjoyed sailing.
 He died in April 2021 and his wife Mary Kay took over as sole owner.

+James Ameeti and Perfect Pour Services

+In August 2024, F.H.
+Steinbart was saved from closure by James Ameeti, who had founded Perfect Pour Services in 2008 and has been a customer of F.H.
+Steinbart since he founded his Portland-based draft services company.